easolhq/easolhq.github.io/docs/guides/theme_architecture/templates.md

 The product is passed via a single `product` [Product]({% link docs/reference/objects/product/index.md %}) object.

 Each product page is automatically generated at `site.com/products/product-slug`.
+If the product is part of a series, the product page will also be available at `site.com/products/*series-slug*/*product-departure-date*`.

 ## Selections
 `Optional`